Showing posts with label Other. Show all posts

 I feel bad writing this as Ocean are gaming gods with quality Atari ST games within their library.
 Heck, I remember Ocean when they were called Spectrum Software, but every company made some stinkers, right?

-A game of many genres doesn't work.
-In fact, it fails because it becomes a jack of all trades rather than a master.
-So, I would rate level one around 90% because it's great fun.
-However, as an overall rating, The Untouchables be around 60%
+A game with many genres doesn't work.
+Well, sometimes it does and sometimes it doesn't.
+In fact, this game fails because it becomes a jack of all trades rather than a master.
+The first level is great and I would rate this around 90% because it's really enjoyable.
+However, everything else afterwards isn't.
+So, an overall rating for The Untouchables will be 60%.

 Cheats for the floppy game -